-- 5.1 Adult inpatients do not require continuous masking in their bed space. - a) Upon their request, inpatients shall be supplied with a procedure mask. - b) Health care providers should offer the inpatient a procedure mask to use while the inpatient is receiving care, if the mask will not hinder that care. - Adult inpatients, when leaving their bed space or moving within other areas of the AHS facility (e.g., inpatients leaving their room for a procedure or accessing common areas), shall continuously mask.

-- a) If adult inpatients are unable to mask or refuse to mask, the health care team should work collaboratively with them to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports. - b) Adult patients in congregate care settings are not required to mask within these settings unless otherwise required by CMOH Order 06-2022 (e.g., returning from passes) and the AHS Guidelines for Continuous Mask and Eye Protection Use in Home Care and Congregate Living Settings. - 5.3 All adult inpatients (asymptomatic and symptomatic) should be provided with education by a health care provider on appropriate masking within their care setting and in consideration of their medical condition.
+- 5.1 Adult inpatients do not require continuous masking in their bed space. - a) Upon their request, inpatients shall be supplied with a procedure mask. - b) Health care providers should offer the inpatient a procedure mask to use while the inpatient is receiving care, if the mask will not hinder that care. - Adult inpatients, when leaving their bed space or moving within other areas of the AHS facility (e.g., inpatients leaving their room for a procedure or accessing common areas), shall continuously mask. - a) If adult inpatients are unable to mask or refuse to mask, the health care team should work collaboratively with them to find the most appropriate and safest solution for the situation, as per the AHS How to Support Mask Wearing COVID-19 Worker Supports. - b) Adult patients in congregate care settings are not required to mask within these settings.
+Refer to the AHS Guidelines for Continuous Mask and Eye Protection Use in Home Care and Congregate Living Settings for additional information.